momentohq/momento-bulk-writer/README.md

 ii.
 After doing an initial analysis, run the tool with a relaxed set of filters.
 Because a TTL that is too long can be clipped, a missing one can have one applied, etc. we can still store these items.
 Because an item that is too large is not recoverable and neither is an unsupported data type, we still filter those:

-`./MomentoEtl validate --maxPayloadSize 1 snapshot.jsonl valid.jsonl error.jsonl`
+`./MomentoEtl validate --maxItemSize 1 snapshot.jsonl valid.jsonl error.jsonl`

 ## Load the data into Momento